prayushapandey04/Planner-For-All/README.md

 ## License

-Please refer to the license in my repo (MIT).
+Please refer to the license in my repo (MIT License).